evert/evert.github.com/_posts/2015/2015-02-24-password-hash-ew.md

 that, but there's no real replacement.

-If code for PHP is required to be written in C to be considered legitimate and dependable, I think we should admit we have a problem.
+If code for PHP is required to be written in C to be considered legitimate and dependable, I think we need to admit we have a problem.

 [1]: http://php.net/manual/en/function.password-hash.php
 [2]: http://php.net/manual/en/function.password-verify.php